Learning how to write a memoir might seem simple…

 It’s like the highlight reel from your diary (if you ever had one) about the experiences that shaped your life.

-With so many genres and writing terminology out there, knowing the differences between a memoir vs autobiography, (aka works of writing that are basically the same) can be confusing.
+With so many book genres and writing terminology out there, knowing the differences between a memoir vs autobiography, (AKA: works of writing that are basically the same) can be confusing.

 They’re both about someone’s life written by themselves, right?
 Right.